danilprov/batch-bandits/README.md

 # batch-bandits
 Implementation of popular bandit algorithms in batch environments.

+Source code to our papers:
+- ["The Impact of Batch Learning in Stochastic Linear Bandits"](https://ieeexplore.ieee.org/document/10027682) accepted to ICDM 2022, see [here](https://arxiv.org/abs/2202.06657) for full text;
-Source code to our paper ["The Impact of Batch Learning in Stochastic Bandits"](https://arxiv.org/abs/2111.02071) accepted at the workshop on the [Ecological Theory of Reinforcement Learning](https://sites.google.com/view/ecorl2021/home?authuser=0), NeurIPS 2021.
+- ["The Impact of Batch Learning in Stochastic Bandits"](https://arxiv.org/abs/2111.02071) accepted at the workshop on the [Ecological Theory of Reinforcement Learning](https://sites.google.com/view/ecorl2021/home?authuser=0), NeurIPS 2021.

 ## Overview